Johann Anton Ramboux: Life

 After four years there, he received a further recommendation to study with Jacques-Louis David in Paris, where Ramboux remained until 1812.
-In 1815, he was admitted to the Academy of Fine Arts, Munich, becoming a pupil of Konrad Eberhard.
+In 1815, he was admitted to the Royal Academy of Fine Arts, becoming a pupil of Konrad Eberhard.

 In 1816 he moved to Rome, where he lived until 1822.
 While there, he made the acquaintance of many fellow painters who were involved in the Nazarene movement.
 He returned to Trier for ten years, creating hundreds of watercolors of the city and the Moselle River, which he began reproducing as lithographs in 1825.
 This came to an end in 1827 when the lithography firm, owned by his former teacher, Hawich, went out of business.
 In 1832, he began another ten-year stay in Italy, producing landscapes and folk-scenes as well as copies of Renaissance frescoes and mosaics.